-Michael Herring is a double-bassist and composer based in Toronto who writes, performs and records across genre lines, equally comfortable in jazz as in roots settings, including folk, world, and pop/rock.
-Herring leads and co-leads a number of groups which focus on original music of which he is a major contributor:
+Michael Herring is JUNO-nominated a double-bassist and composer based in Toronto who writes, performs and records across genre lines, equally comfortable in jazz as in folk, world, and pop/rock settings.

 Herring is a major contributor of original music to a number of groups that he leads and co-leads: